Australian Open: Coco Gauff starts quest for maiden title in style as Amanda Anisimova wins but Brit Fran Jones retires injured

 Anisimova, who reached the finals at Wimbledon and the US Open last year, is looking to win her first Grand Slam title.

-British hope Jones retired at 6-2 3-2 down to Czech-born Polish player Linda Klimovicova.
+British hope Jones retired at 6-2 3-2 down to Czech-born Polish player Linda Klimovicova after which admitting she may need to seek expert physical help.

 The 25-year-old arrived at Melbourne Park unsure whether she would be fit enough to play after suffering a groin problem in her right leg during the tournament in Auckland earlier this month.

-It was clear from the start of her clash with Polish qualifier Linda Klimovicova that Jones was struggling with her movement and she decided she could no longer continue after dropping serve in the second set.
+It was clear from the start of her clash with Klimovicova that Jones was struggling with her movement and she decided she could no longer continue after dropping serve in the second set.

 Jones sought treatment at the end of the first set and told her coaching team that it was a gluteal muscle problem rather than the groin issue that was hindering her movement.